Disruption-Consulting/autoMigrate/README.md

 # automigrate
 Automate migration of non-CDB Oracle databases to Multitenant (CDB/PDB) architecture.

+This utility makes no use of extra-cost database options, like Goldengate and Active Data Guard.

 - Tested on source database versions 10.1, 10.2, 11.2, 12.1, 12.2, 18.3
 - Tested on target database versions 19.7, 19.8